Axeon-Network/kurowiki/pages/articles/dhi.md

 **Dogui Heavy Industries Incorporated**[^1] (DHI Inc.) is a fictional NovaLandese company.
 Its main headquarters are located in [Fucking](Fucking), the capital city of [NovaLand](NovaLand).

-The company was founded in June 2024 as Dogui Heavy Coding Industries, with its first part of the name inheriting from [Dogui](Dogui), the name of [Nekori](Nekori)'s dog plushie which at the time was the logo of [StuffyXP](StuffyXP).
-Its first mention was on a message on a Discord Server in which Nekori was in, which had attached the [Stuffy Vlogs](Stuffy_Vlogs) background from the time.
+The company was founded in June 2024 as Dogui Heavy Coding Industries, with its first part of the name inheriting from [Dogui](Dogui), the name of [Kit](Kit)'s dog plushie which at the time was the logo of [StuffyXP](StuffyXP).
+Its first mention was on a message on a Discord Server in which Kit was in, which had attached the [Stuffy Vlogs](Stuffy_Vlogs) background from the time.

 In July 2024, the company was renamed Dogui Heavy Industries Limited, having its own motto:
 > *When the tables suddenly turn at the Dogui Heavy Industries Headquarters, it's when you know there's a certified Stuffy Moment*

 As of March 2025, Dogui Heavy Industries has changed from a Limited Company to a Incorporation, hence its current name.
 It is one of the most profitable businesses founded and ran in NovaLand.
-It has been said that works made by DHI's employees are prone to [Nekori Moments](Nekori_Moments).
+It has been said that works made by DHI's employees are prone to [Kit Moments](Kit_Moments).

    <div>
     {% include figure_item.html